kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-03.png" width="600">
 </p>

-(which I believe would be entirely incomprehensible at first sight), I might describe a step-by-step visual understanding of the metric, and link it with each term in that equation using three consecutive slides:
+(which I believe would be entirely incomprehensible at first sight), I might describe a step-by-step visual understanding of the metric, and link it with each term in the equation using three consecutive slides:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-03p1.png" width="600">